mrrena/perldiver/README.md

 Perl Diver is a CGI program written in Perl that will help you find out what modules are installed on your server, server paths, Perl configuration settings, etc.

-# <a id="get-the-source"></a>Get the Source
+Perl Diver was originally offered by (since defunct) ~~ScriptSolutions.~~~~com~~ (see [Credits &amp; Acknowledgements](#credits--acknowledgements)) and is again available on GitHub @ [https://github.com/mrrena/perldiver][8] per the terms of the original (and ongoing) [license](#license).

-Perl Diver source code available on GitHub @ [https://github.com/mrrena/perldiver][8].
-Blog post with screenshot and how-tos on hiding Perl Diver from search engines using a *robots.txt* file and password protecting your perldiver directory using Apache's <tt>htpasswd</tt>: [Perl Diver 2.33: Download and Installation][9].
+A supporting blog post [Perl Diver 2.33: Download and Installation][9] provides a screenshot and additional information on how to hide Perl Diver from search engines using a <tt>robots.txt</tt> file and password protecting your perldiver directory using Apache's <tt>htpasswd</tt>.

+Perl Diver is a CGI program written in Perl that will help you find out what modules are installed on your server, server paths, Perl configuration settings, etc.

 # <a id="installation"></a>Installation